GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 SECURITY.md

-in open source projects) that outlines how people should report vulnerabilities to you and what they can expect in return.
-This policy should be easy to find (e.g. linked on your website or repository) and written in clear language.
-It should specify the preferred contact method (such as a dedicated security email address or web form), what information to include in a report, and your commitment to researchers (e.g. promising a quick acknowledgment, not pursuing legal action for good-faith research, etc.).
+file in open source projects.
+It should specify the preferred contact method and provide links to a dedicated security email address or web form.
+The policy should detail what information to include in a report and outline your commitment to researchers.
+These commitments should capture any expectations for communication, acknowledgement, and not pursuing legal action for good-faith research.
 If you have a bug bounty program or reward offering, mention how it works and the scope of vulnerabilities covered.
 Also include any safe harbor statement reassuring researchers that if they follow the guidelines, they will not be penalized. -

 -